 Last week I heard a rumour, that even though the application deadline has passed, less than 100 people have signed up for AIM in Guatemala.
 If this is true, it may be the first reflection of the financial crisis in CISV.

-Upon request you can now also subscribe to the comments of FTB
+Upon request you can now also subscribe to the comments of FTB.

 The IMC now sends certifications to all Mosaic coordinators.